imariamali/assignment-1/wp-content/plugins/quiz-maker/README.txt

 - Add quiz from Quizzes page and insert questions into the quiz That's all.

-To insert the Quiz into a Page, Post or text widget, copy shortcode [ays_quiz id='quiz_id'] and paste it at the desired place in the editor.
+To insert the Quiz into a **Page, Post or text widget**, copy shortcode [ays_quiz id='quiz_id'] and paste it at the desired place in the editor.
 > <strong>Quiz shortcode</strong><br>
 > <strong>[ays_quiz id='quiz_id']</strong>

+= Customizable questions =

+You can make fully customizable questions by using the **built-in text editor**.
+It gives you an opportunity to format the text easily and effortlessly.
+You can add **image, audio, and video questions**.
+If you are a techy guy, you are free to use your HTML and CSS skills and fulfill all your needs.
+Last but not least, you can insert a shortcode of another plugin in the question.

 = Quiz settings =

-There is a lot of settings in the quiz dashboard.
-Here is the list of some quiz settings.
+This WordPress test plugin offers dozens of options(100+) to take your quiz building to an advanced level.
+It allows you to fully customize all parts of your exam.
+Here are presented some of those settings:

 * Randomize questions
 * Randomize answers
 * Question bank - Example: insert 100 questions in the quiz and then enable and set this option 20.
 Every time the plugin will get 20 questions from 100 randomly.
-* Disable data storing in your database
+* Buttons text - change the buttons texts of your quizzes by going to the **General Settings** page
+* Schedule - Arrange your quiz to be available for your users at a certain time.
+* Show answers and explanation - Write in explanation for each question separately and display them when the user answers it.
+* Redirect users - Redirect your quiz takers to another page after quiz completion.
+* Pass score - Specify the passing score of your exam and show different result messages to passed and failed users.
-* Intervals [PRO](https://ays-pro.com/wordpress/quiz-maker/)  - show different messages according the user's score.
+* Intervals [PRO](https://ays-pro.com/wordpress/quiz-maker/)  - show different messages according to the user's score.
+This functionality allows you to create a **Personality quiz**.

 = Quiz with timer =

-You can set a timer for your quiz and if the timer ends quiz will be submitted automatically.
-A quiz timer option is very useful for making an exam or test.
+You can set a timer for your quiz and when the timer ends,the quiz will be submitted automatically.
+A quiz timer option is very useful for making an online exam or test.
 So we can call it WordPress Exam plugin too.

 = Quiz results, scores and data form =

 After successful completion of the quiz, you can track from your dashboard your visitors' results, duration, when they start and when they end the quiz.
-We have created beautiful form and you can choose fields of the form from the dashboard and assign this form to your quiz ( After quiz or Before quiz ) and when the user finishes the quiz you can collect data and have beautiful statistics on your dashboard.
-This data allows you to create your email and SMS marketing, which will attract much more users from your specific target.
+We have created beautiful form and you can choose fields of the form from the dashboard and assign this form to your quiz ( After or Before quiz ) and when the user finishes the quiz you can collect data and have beautiful **statistics** on your dashboard.
+This data allows you to create your **email and SMS marketing**, which will attract much more users from your specific target.
 There are 3 static form fields in the free version` name, email and phone.
 For more custom fields you need to upgrade to the [PRO](https://ays-pro.com/wordpress/quiz-maker/) version.
-Also, results' statistics with graphs and export functionality available only in the Pro version.
+Also, results' statistics with **graphs and export functionality** available only in the Pro version.

-= User report in the front-end =
+= Results page on the front-end =

 You are free to choose what your visitors should see after completion of the **Quiz, Exam or Test**.
 - Show progress bar with the percentage on the final step
 - Show only percentage of result
+- Show **fail or pass messages**
 - Show user mistakes on final page
 - Show correct answers of each question (if the user selected wrong answer this question will be marked with red marker and when user selected right answer question will be marked with green marker)
+- Make use of **Message variables** to show user data individually such as user name, results by category, wrong and right answers count, quiz time, and so on.
 In the Premium version there is a shortcode for registered users, which you can paste in users page for showing their history.

 = Survey =

 Using our plugin you can make a Survey too.
-We have made text and number question types and also "Not influence to the score" option.
+We have made text and number question types and also **No influence to the score** option.
 It means that questions will not be counted for the final result.
 It stands as a survey plugin too.
 Also, you can make quiz and survey mix.
-You can enable the "Hide score" option from the quiz settings and you will just collect the data which users filled in the survey.
+You can enable the **Hide score** option from the quiz settings and you will just collect the data which users filled in the survey.
 Check out the [Survey Demo](https://quiz-plugin.com/wordpress-quiz-plugin-free-demo/#ays-quiz-container-14).

 = Quick Quiz =

-We have created also another huge opportunity.
-You can create a quick quiz from the dashboard without visiting questions page or quiz page.
-Just click on a quick quiz button and you'll see a modal window with an opportunity to add questions and save the quiz, but note that it is only for adding a new quiz.
+We have also created  another huge opportunity.
+You can create a quick quiz from the dashboard without visiting the questions page or quiz page.
+Just click on a quick quiz button and you'll see a **modal window** with an opportunity to add questions and save the quiz, but note that it is only for adding a new quiz.
 For editing quiz you should do the steps as usually you edit quizzes or questions.

 = Quiz themes, styles and live preview =

-There is 6 themes available for making awesome quizzes.
+There are 6 themes available for making awesome quizzes.
-You can choose one of them and then customize it with our 15+ style options (colors, backgrounds, borders).
-Also, there is a live preview feature in the style section in the dashboard, which allows the admin to see every change of options.
-There is no need to save and go to the front-end to see changes in styles.
-Have fun!
+You can choose one of them and then customize it with our 40+ style options (colors, backgrounds, borders).
+Also, there is a **live preview** feature in the style section in the dashboard, which allows the admin to see every change of options.
+There is no need to save and go to the front-end to see changes in styles. *Have fun!*

-= Image questions and quiz =

-WordPress Quiz plugin allows you to add images to your quiz and questions.
-Also, you can style your quiz to satisfy your visitors.

 = Quiz user restriction =

 You can restrict your users by enabling and selecting user roles from the dashboard and only selected users with given roles can pass your quiz.
 If you don't want to restrict your quiz by role, we have created another opportunity for you, just enable **"Only for logged in users"** option and write some message to non-logged in users, by this way you can enlarge your community.
 If your quiz is interesting non-registered users will register on your website for passing the quiz and you will have ultra **traffic** on your website.
-Please note that by selecting restriction by user roles quiz will automatically select only for logged in users option.
+Please note that by selecting restriction by user roles,the quiz will automatically select only for logged in users option.

 = Quiz social sharing =

-Also, users can share your quiz, test or exam in their social networks **(facebook, linkedin, twitter)**, which is important for your **SMM** and increase your **website traffic** and popularity.
+Also, users can share your quiz, test or exam in their social networks **(facebook, linkedin, twitter)**, which is important for your **SMM** and increases your **website traffic** and popularity.

+== Additional Shortcodes ==

+We have developed extra shortcodes to present more data and statistics about your users on the front end.
+Here are some of them:
+- Single quiz results
+- All results
+- Question bank
+- Single and global leaderboards (Pro)
+- User history (Pro)

 For more detailed information please check the [Documentation](https://ays-pro.com/wordpress-quiz-maker-user-manual/).

 = 3RD PARTY OR EXTERNAL SERVICE DISCLAIMER =

-The plugin use ipinfo.io API (https://ipinfo.io/) in order to get user's location by their ip address.
+The plugin uses ipinfo.io API (https://ipinfo.io/) in order to get users' location by their ip address.

 IT DOES NOT SEND ANY DATA NOR DO WE COLLECT INFORMATION FROM THE REQUEST